Cart Total Items (0)

 Cart

-Lithium ion 18650 cell vs LiPo pouch battery side by side comparison
+Lithium ion vs LiPo battery comparison

-Lithium Ion vs LiPo: What Are We Actually Comparing?
+What Are We Actually Comparing?

 Lithium-ion and lithium polymer batteries both use rechargeable lithium-based chemistry.
 The core electrochemical process is similar lithium ions move between electrodes during charge and discharge.
 The difference comes down to the electrolyte and the form factor.